-The Folk Arts Apprenticeship program helps to assure the survival, development and continued evolution of community-based traditional art forms found throughout Mississippi.
+The Folk Arts Apprenticeship program helps to ensure the survival, development and continued evolution of community-based traditional art forms found throughout Mississippi.
 The program allows master traditional artists to pass along their unique skills to promising novice artists that work in their art form.
 The master artist works with the apprentice on a one-on-one basis over an agreed upon period of time to teach specific aspects of the tradition.

 Who is a master artist?
 A master artist is a skilled and experienced practitioner of a traditional art form.
 The master artist acts as a mentor and teacher to the apprentice.